d0rich/th2-docs/content/getting-started/install-demo/analyze-script/_index.md

 ## Boxes in schema

-At step 3 th2-infra-schema was installed.
+At step 3, th2-infra-schema was installed.
 Boxes created by th2-infra-schema for demo version are described there.
 ![Environment schema](https://github.com/th2-net/th2-infra-schema-demo/blob/master/schema-ver-154.png?raw=true "Environment schema")

-Demo script uses next boxes:
+The demo script uses the following boxes:
 1. **script** - there demo script is running;
 2. **act fix** can initiate FIX message sending;
 3. **check1** is needed for data comparison;